Community development collaboration

 AI as People Strategy

 The real challenge is not the technology itself.
-The real challenge is leading humans through the anxiety and opportunity of the AI era.
+The real challenge is leading people through the anxiety and opportunity of the AI era — whether those people are your internal staff, the grantees you support, or the communities your programs serve.

 This is where my expertise in leadership development meets AI strategy.
 I help you frame AI not as a threat, but as a tool that gives your team more leverage to do the work they care about most.